outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 ## (For intel cards)
 VIDEO_CARDS="intel"
         ```
-    4. \# emerge --ask --verbose --pretend x11-base/xorg-drivers, check the dependency.
+    4. \# emerge -avt --verbose --pretend x11-base/xorg-drivers, check the dependency.
     5. \# echo "x11-base/xorg-server udev" >> /etc/portage/package.use/xorg-server.
 Actually this step is unnecessary since `udev` is enabled by default when selecting the system profile in previous step.
-    6. \# emerge --ask x11-base/xorg-server
+    6. \# emerge -avt x11-base/xorg-server
     7. \# env-update && source /etc/profile
     9. \# export PS1="(chroot) $PS1"
     10. The official wiki suggests installing `x11-wm/twm` and `x11-terms/xterm` to test `xorg` installation.
 However, we are currently chrooting, startx is already running supporting the LiveDVD KDE environment.
 Hence, we cannot test by issuing command `startx` in chroot environment.
 It's only possible when reboot into the genuine gentoo system.
 So skip this step.